facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.invalid-delete-computed-property-of-frozen-value.expect.md

   3 |   // freeze
   4 |   <div>{x}</div>;
 > 5 |   delete x[y];
-    |          ^ [ReactForget] InvalidReact: Updating a value used previously in JSX is not allowed.
+    |          ^ InvalidReact: Updating a value used previously in JSX is not allowed.
 Consider moving the mutation before the JSX.
 (5:5)
   6 |   return x;
   7 | }
   8 |